krishnaku/pypcalc/pcalc/docs/topological_convergence_conjecture.md

 2. **Stabilization** — restriction maps stabilize global sections.
 3. **Local Finiteness** — only finitely many presences intersect any bounded region.

-These conditions together characterize when a flow system modeled in the Presence Calculus can be said to converge topologically.
+These conditions together characterize when a flow system modeled in the presence calculus can be said to converge topologically.
 Each is individually testable and contributes to a coherent foundation for reasoning about dynamic systems and evolving domains.

 > These are currently proposed as **conjectures** pending formal proof.